bzhaoopenstack/benchmark-suites/README.md

 This will create a folder name output/cacheline128 that will have logs of the sub-command invoked.
 Above command will also print a summary at the end of the test.

+This is good for test for my local test